maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 * The validation tags, e.g. `[[validation:ans1]]` are ignored for this input type.
 Validation feeback is always displayed next to the textarea into which students type their answer.
 * The teacher's answer and any syntax hint must be a list.
 If you just pass in an expression strange behaviour may result.
 * The input type works very much like the textarea input type.
 Internally, the student's lines are turned into a list.
-If you want to use the "final answer" then use code such as  the following in your potential response tree.
+If you want to use the "final answer" then use code such as `last(ans1)` in your potential response tree.

-    last(ans1)
-* Mathematically, the code assumes we are working over the real numbers.
 * If students type in an expression rather than an equation, the system will assume they forgot to add \(=0\) at the end and act accordingly.
 This is displayed to the student.

+If the student starts their line with an `=` sign, this is accepted.
+Teachers cannot use a prefix `=`.
+In a worked solution the teacher must use the prefix function `stackeq`.
+For example,

+    ta:[(x-1)^2,stackeq(x^2-2*x+1)]

 Teachers must explicitly use the `nounor` and `nounand` commands, not the `and` and `or` logic.
 For example, a worked solution might be